Connecting schools and colleges with the life science sector

 New events in November to December 2024

-We are pleased to announce that we are holding three events connecting schools with local life scientists in October to December 2024.
+We are pleased to announce that we are holding two further events connecting schools with local life scientists in November and December 2024.
 The venues and times are:

 1. Cambridge Academy for Science and Technology, Robinson Way, Cambridge CB2 0SZ.
 Thursday, 28 November 13:30 - 17:30.
 Location map.